weiji14/zen3geo/docs/stacking.md

 dataarray
 ```

-Why are there 2 ⏳ time layers?
-Actually, the STAC query had returned two DEM
+Why are there 4 ⏳ time layers?
+Actually, the STAC query had returned four DEM
 tiles 🀫, and {py:func}`stackstac.stack` has stacked both of them along a
 dimension name 'time' (probably better named 'tile').
 Fear not, the tiles can
 be joined 🍒 into a single terrain mosaic layer with dimensions ("band", "y",